Childbirth Center

 San Juan Regional Medical Center is committed to providing the support services and education expecting parents need to make sure their baby gets the best start in life.
 We offer a series of complimentary Childbirth Preparation classes that cover a range of topics important for expecting mothers and their families.

 Bump Day: It covers breathing strategies, tips for laboring at home, when to come to the hospital and what to expect once you get to the hospital as well as medical interventions such as an epidural.
-Register for the April 10 or April 15 class.
+Register for the October 21 class.

 Labor and Pain Management: This is a single class that covers one of the most feared aspects of having a baby – the pain associated with labor and delivery.
-Register for the April 9 or April 28 class.
+Register for the October 18 class.

 Breastfeeding Basics: This course covers all the basics of breastfeeding.
 It is intended for the first-time mom or as a refresher for a mom who has already experienced breastfeeding.
-Register for the April 10, or April 15 class.
+Register for the October 15 class.

 Meet Our Educator